SawyersCoding/pong/README.md

 Upon launching the game, you'll see a static pong window where the score at the top of the window is set to 1 for both players.
 This is not a score at this point!
 This is the number of players.
 Use your number `1` and `2` keys to change the number of players, and press `Enter` when ready to play.
 If you choose to play in single player mode, you will be controlling the near paddle.

-The near paddle is controlled using the `A` and `D` keys to move near and right respectively.
+The near paddle is controlled using the `A` and `D` keys to move left and right respectively.
 The same is true for the far paddle using the `LEFT` and `RIGHT` arrow keys.
 Press the `ESC` key to close the application.

 Each time the ball hits a paddle, the ball's speed will increase.
 The player that most recently lost a point will be given the first serve of the next round.
 The near player will always start with the first serve of the game.